CNtervisi/Console-Finances/README.md

 On the inspect panel click, the suer will need to click on the **Console** window to view the output of the code.

+You can visit the website by clicking on this [LINK](https://cntervisi.github.io/Console-Finances/).

 Here is a screenshot of the console output:

 ![alt"console-screenshot"](./images/console-screenshot.jpg)